wavemaker/docs/learn/react-native/react-native-automation-testing.md

 ### A. Local Execution

 - APK/IPA paths are provided through a `.env` file.
-- The app is launched on local **Android/iOS emulators or simulators**.
+- The app is launched on local Android/iOS emulators or simulators.
 - Tests get executed in the above launched emulators.
-- Test results are generated using **Allure Report**.
+- Test results are generated using [Allure Reports](https://allurereport.org/).

 ### B. Cloud Execution

-- Initiated automatically through **Jenkins pipelines** for continuous integration.
+- Initiated automatically through Jenkins pipelines for continuous integration.

 ---